Lucytheanimefan/simplifyLifeScripts/README.md

 3. Edit the daily message && correct the script and image paths if necessary.
 4. `sudo launchctl load /Library/LaunchDaemons/com.billyu.botherlucy.plist`
 5. Start bothering Lucy on a daily basis.

+## newNpm.sh

+Initializes an npm project with configured settings.

+usage:

+1. cd into this project's directory
+2. sh ./newNpm.sh {absolute directory of the new project}